 So What’s The Difference Between Humectants & Emollients?

 Humectants are known to pull moisture from the atmosphere into the skin pores.
 That’s what they do.
 That’s their job.
 When you apply a humectant moisturizer they draw moisture from your surroundings into your skin.
 They are called “The moisture magnet” That’s why it’s always advised to apply humectant moisturizers on a damp or moist (not dripping wet) skin, if not, they’ll draw moisture within your skin to moisturize the outer layer of your skin (if they can’t possibly attract much moisture from the atmosphere).
-Example of humectants are: hyaluronic acid, glycerin and aloe vera.
+Example of humectants are: hyaluronic acid, glycerin honey, aloe vera and AHA’s.

 Emollients on the other hand seals in moisture into the skin, they help trap or lock in moisture into the skin (which has been drawn by the humectants) to avoid them escaping.
 Examples of emollients: petrolatum, shea butter, cocoa butter, mineral oil and plants oils like, coconut oil, olive oil, almond oil, white oil, paraffin oil, liquid paraffin and other fatty-rich oils and butters.